YINI-lang/YINI-spec/YINI-Specification.md

 The engine SHOULD convert the literal value to the corresponding Boolean value in the host language.

 ### 8.2.
 Null Literal
-The null literal (value) is `NULL` (NON CASE-SENSITIVE).
+The null literal (value) is `null` (NON CASE-SENSITIVE).

-- Empty or missing value in section/root-level key-value pair (member outside any list or object), is treated as NULL in lenient mode, error in strict mode.
+- Empty or missing value in section/root-level key-value pair (member outside any list or object), is treated as `null` in lenient mode, error in strict mode.
   If written `key = `with nothing after `=`, that member's value is `null` (lenient only; strict mode requires explicitly `key = null`).
 - Note: At top level (outside any `[ ]` or `{ }`), `key =` with nothing after `=` → `key = null` in lenient mode; in strict mode that is a syntax error unless you write `key = null` explicitly.